hkff/AccMon/README.md

 -----

 1. In your django project settings.py :
-    add the following app 'fodtlmon_middleware' to INSTALLED_APPS add 'fodtlmon_middleware.middleware.FodtlmonMiddleware' in the MIDDLEWARE_CLASSES
+    add the following app 'accmon' to INSTALLED_APPS add 'accmon.middleware.FodtlmonMiddleware' in the MIDDLEWARE_CLASSES

 2. In your django project wsgi.py :
     add the init call to the monitoring system

-        from fodtlmon_middleware.sysmon import Sysmon
+        from accmon.sysmon import Sysmon
         Sysmon.init()

 2. Create a python file (eg.: sysmon_rules.py)
     Note that the code above should be executed only once when the server starts

-        from fodtlmon_middleware.sysmon import *
+        from accmon.sysmon import *

         # Define your Interpreted predicates here